Pocky059/Circadian_clock/README.md

-This is a circadian clock I devised in 2024/6/7.
-The software and coding language used are processing p5.js and javascript.
+This is a creative coding project I completed in 2024/6/7.
+The software and coding language used are javascript and its library p5js.
 You can visit it here: https://pocky059.github.io/Circadian_clock/

-The icons are from vectorstock.com
+icon credits: vectorstock.com